LUH-AI/robotics-project-24/CLUSTER.md

   * Note: The verification steps will not work because no gui is accessable

 * IsaacLab Assets Download
+  * Note: On the branch `feat/robot_model_simulation` in simulation/ is an example structure with assets, configs and a small demo script (only material assets for groundplane are missing)
   * The compute nodes do not have direct internet access.
 Therefore, assets like the unitreeGo2 config have to be downloaded in advance
   * Download the assets in advance with wget
   * Create a directory where you want to store your assets with mkdir and go to it with cd (e.g. `simulation/assets/{scenes | robots}`)